shweta5016/shweta5016/README.md

 - 👋 Hi, I’m @shweta5016
-- 👀 I’m interested in java Web development
+- 👀 I’m interested in Cloud Computing and Cybersecurity.
-- 🌱 I’m currently learning Advance java.
+- 🌱 I’m currently learning Advance cybersecurity practices.
-- 💞️ I’m looking to collaborate with any It Company to work as junior java developer.
+- 💞️ I’m looking for an entry level job which can give my career a good start.
 - 📫 ...

 <!---